NolanSmug/NYC-Subway-Journey-Game/README.md

 # Nolan Cyr
-## Subway Shuffle: A Randomized NYC Journey Pt 2
+## Subway Shuffle: A Randomized NYC Journey

 ## Summary of Program
 This is a game where a player is placed into a random NYC subway station,